masterneko/picture-character/README.md

 ![Cat (Ack)](https://raw.githubusercontent.com/caelwithcats/picture-character/master/picture-character.png "Ack")

-To install PictureCharacter, download the `picture-character-v1.0.deb` file from the releases page and copy this into the terminal
+To install PictureCharacter, download the `picture-character-vX.X.deb` file from the releases page and copy this into the terminal

     sudo dpkg -i picture-character-v1.0.deb
 To run it type: